JuaanPereira/Snake_Canvas/README.md

 Keys and information are all listed up in the game's interface.

-I don't think I'll keep working on this since I have another projects to finish, but if anyone wants to fix the code, clean it up, or just wants to take it as example, you're free to do so but I want my accreditation :p.
+I don't think I'll keep working on this since I have more projects to finish, but if anyone wants to fix the code, clean it up, or just wants to take it as example, you're free to do so but I want my accreditation :p.

 Timer was created using albert-gonzalez's EasyTimer library (https://github.com/albert-gonzalez/easytimer.js), very nice tool.